Opposition leader’s speech becomes mission impossible

 Soon after the commencement of the sitting, Suri said copies of Rule 30 in the Rules of Procedure and Conduct of Business in National Assembly 2007 were provided to lawmakers in both Urdu and English.
 He urged the lawmakers to follow the Rule 30 Conduct of members while present in the assembly.

 After three days of noisy proceedings, the government and opposition parties agreed on smooth functioning of the House.
-The breakthrough was reached after talks between senior parliamentarians from the two sides at chamber of the speaker during two-hour suspension of proceedings.
+The breakthrough was reached after talks between senior parliamentarians of from two sides at chamber of the speaker during two hours suspension of proceedings.

 On returning to the House, the PML-N parliamentary leader Khawaja Asif said they have seen tenures of assemblies during the regime of dictators like Pervez Musharraf but never experienced such a weak chair of the speaker.
 “This is responsibility of the members to run proceedings of the House, but the speaker should also not take any dictations,” he said.